Flopag/Notes/MASTER 1/OS/Notion/Concepts/Frames allocation.md

 ## Slap allocation (used by malloc)

-A slab is one or more [frames](Paging.md). a slab can be filled with multiple object (exemple : structure, etc)
+A slab is one or more contiguous [frames](Paging.md). a slab can be filled with multiple object (exemple : structure, etc)

 A cache consists of one or more slabs